ReactiveMongo/ReactiveMongo/README.md

 ## Let the stream flow!

-The future of the web is streaming data to a very large number clients at the same time.
+The future of the web is in streaming data to a very large number of clients simultaneously.
 Twitter Stream API is a good example of this paradigm shift that is radically altering the way data is consumed all over the web.

 MongoAsync enables you to build such a web application right now.
 It allows you to stream data both into and from your MongoDB servers.